-Fast and affordable security assistance for CryptoWall and ransomware infections
+Fast and affordable security assistance for ransomware infections

 Ransomware - which encrypts and hold your vital systems and data for ransom - continues flexing corrupting muscles on computers and users worldwide.
-CryptoWall “ransomware” first appeared in February 2014, and by October, the UK Register revealed that 830,000 victims had been victimized.
-Since then, ransomware has become big business, with 2016 Revenue Estimated at $1B!
-This major financial industry targets small and medium businesses, with a recent survey showing that 50% of small businesses have been breached in last 12 months.
+Ransomware has become big business, with annual revenue in this "business" in the billions of dollars.
+This major "financial industry" targets small and medium businesses, with a recent survey showing that 50% of small businesses have been breached in last 12 months.

 Like many other forms of malware, ransomware often enters business networks through email.
-One particularly scary aspect is that it can spread via “malvertising,” such as the case of compromised banner ads on Yahoo, AOL, and MSN.
-The infection is transmitted via Flash, so if a user simply visits an affected website with Flash enabled in their browsers, the user’s PC can be infected without even clicking on anything malicious.
+Or if a user simply visits an affected website, the user’s PC can be infected without even clicking on anything malicious.
 This means most antivirus programs are unable to prevent ransomware, leaving any computer and user vulnerable.

 Our security experts at CMIT Solutions of Northern Virginia can help limit the damages done by ransomware by removing it and assisting with data recovery.
 Time is critical -- the sooner we can help, the less chances your valuable data gets encrypted or lost for good.